Filippo Ganna

 He is a record-breaking six-time world champion in the individual pursuit, winning a total of nine medals at the UCI Track Cycling World Championships, and part of the Olympic gold medal-winning team in the team pursuit at the 2020 Summer Olympics.
-He also won the men's individual time trial at the 2020 and 2021 UCI Road World Championships, and four stages in the 2020 Giro d'Italia and two stages in the 2021 Giro d'Italia, setting the record for most consecutive time trials won at the Giro with five.
+He also won the men's individual time trial at the 2020 and 2021 UCI Road World Championships, and won eight stages in the Giro d'Italia and two stages in the Vuelta a España, setting the record for most consecutive time trials won at the Giro with five.
 He was the previous world record holder in individual pursuit and he is the current record holder of the hour record, which he unified with the best human effort since the distinction was first made in 1997.